InvirganceDocumentation/convirgance-docs/docs/convirgance-jdbc.md

 # Convirgance (JDBC)

-Convirgance (JDBC) is a AIO database library, bridging the gaps across the variety of SQL servers libraries in the Java ecosystem.
-Further, through the use of lazy loading by using this library you won't bloat your application size with external SQL libraries.
-Its hassle-free query builders let you focus on business logic rather than SQL syntax, while providing universal support for any SQL driver library and offering stored connection management.
+Convirgance (JDBC) is a database library that bridging the gaps across the variety of SQL servers libraries in the Java ecosystem.
+It provides automatic driver downloads for a variety of databases systems, ability to register and remember database connections, a clean object heirarchy for navigating the database schema, and an ability to dynamically create queries from database objects.

 ## Installation

 > ![WARNING](images/warning.svg) **<font color="#AA9900">WARNING:</font>**
-> Convirgance (JDBC) is in pre-release and may be subject to change
+> Convirgance (JDBC) is in pre-release and may be subject to changes in the APIs

 Add the following dependency to your Maven `pom.xml` file: